 What about bite correction or surgery?

 If your TMJ disorder has caused problems with how your teeth fit together you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
 Surgical options, such as arthrocentesis, arthroscopy, open joint repair, or total joint replacement, are sometimes needed, but are reserved for severe cases.
 Drs.
-Conforti, Johnson, Salomon and Saggese do not consider TMJ surgery unless the jaw cannot open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone other treatment unsuccessfully.
+Conforti, Johnson, Salomon, Saggese and Heifetz-Li do not consider TMJ surgery unless the jaw cannot open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone other treatment unsuccessfully.